 "Before I tell you anything, I want you all to keep in mind that All Might has been stabilized.
 Not out of the woods, mind you, but getting there.
 Hopefully."

 "Your teacher suffered a pulmonary hemorrhage tonight.
 It's tricky nailing down the cause once it happens, but the doctors are ruling it due to extended strain.
-Causation aside, the fact is that there is a centimeter-long tear in the lining of his lung."
+Causation aside, the fact is that there is a two-centimeter long tear in the lining of his lung."

 Izuku goes cold.
-Around the room, gasps and pale faces abound, and Aizawa doesn’t stop for them.
+Around the room, gasps and pale faces abound.
+Aizawa doesn’t stop for them.

 “Like I said, he’s stable for now.
 They’re waiting till morning to decide on further treatment, but…” He sighs, pinching his brow.
 “Listen.
-All Might is still in bad shape.
+The man is in bad shape.
 Very bad.
 If the right people with the right quirks hadn’t been in that operating room, he would have drowned in minutes.
 He’s already had two blood transfusions.
 And…” Aizawa-sensei trails off, leaving mortified silence in his wake.

 Unsure isn’t an expression Izuku is accustomed to seeing on his teacher’s face, but the man wavers nonetheless, shifting his weight as he glowers at the hardwood.